seanbreckenridge/pmark/README.md

 `find . -name 'P_*.md' -exec pmark {} +`

+If no files are provided, this searches for files matching `P_*.md` in the current directory.

 ### Installation

 Download the `pmark` script, make it executable and put it on your `$PATH`.
 Can also use sinister: